trian-ctrn/IntrotoCS_2023/SSD/README.md

 # How to use the SSD Notebook:
 ## Install TensorFlow Object Detection Dependencies:
-1. Clone the tensorflow models repository from GitHub
+1. Clone the TensorFlow models repository from GitHub
 ```
 pip uninstall Cython -y
 !git clone --depth 1 https://github.com/tensorflow/models